Treatment Center Setting

 ABOUT TREE HOUSE RECOVERY FOR MEN

-Tree House Recovery, a beautiful Orange County treatment center, features physical fitness and creative literary therapies through partial hospitalization (PHP), intensive outpatient, outpatient, dual diagnosis, and aftercare programs.
+Tree House Recovery, a beautiful Orange County treatment center in Costa Mesa, Calif., features physical fitness and creative literary therapies through partial hospitalization (PHP), intensive outpatient (IOP), outpatient (OP), dual diagnosis, and aftercare programs for male adult clients.
 Detox is not offered at Tree House Recovery.
-Treatment for chemical dependency at Tree House Recovery for Men focuses on a mind and body connection.
-More than simply removing addictive substances, the goal for each client is to develop knowledge and practice of healthy, fulfilling life choices.

 TREATMENT & ASSESSMENT

 A daily, holistic combination of activities and therapies helps clients to build balanced physical and psychological strength.
-In addition to yoga and group exercise sessions, judgement-free writing sessions, addiction education, cognitive behavioral therapy, 12-step practices, and individual counseling all challenge and support individuals as they pursue benchmarks and build tools to thrive long-term in work and relationships after rehab.
+Clients participate in yoga and group exercise sessions, judgment-free writing sessions, addiction education, cognitive behavioral therapy, 12-step practices, and individual counseling, all designed to support individuals as they pursue benchmarks and build tools to thrive long-term in work and relationships after rehab.

-PHP clients participate in therapy five days a week for a minimum of six hours a day, following individualized treatment plans, which include three random drug tests each week.
-Twenty-four hour support is available.
+Rehabs.com feedback suggests the program lasts between four to six months.
+PHP clients participate in therapy five days a week for a minimum of six hours a day, following individualized treatment plans.

-Tree House Recovery staff members are a diverse team of addiction counselors and fitness, yoga, experiential, and literary therapists.
-Together they contribute to the facility’s 1:1.6 staff-to-client ratio.
-Staff members include military veterans, individuals in recovery with years of sobriety, and therapists with bachelor’s level fine arts and master’s in counseling psychology degrees.
+Tree House staff members are a diverse team of addiction counselors and fitness, yoga, experiential, and literary therapists.
+Together they contribute to the facility’s staff-to-client ratio of 5:8.
+Staff members include military veterans, individuals in recovery with years of sobriety, and therapists with bachelor's and master's in counseling psychology degrees.

 ACCOMMODATIONS & AMENITIES